mkaganm/mkaganm/README.md

   [<img src="https://img.shields.io/badge/Medium-red?style=for-the-badge&logo=medium&logoColor=white" width="" height="25">](https://medium.com/@mustafakaganmeric)

   ## About me
-  Hi, I am Mustafa Kağan Meriç.
-I graduated from Gazi University Electrical & Electronic Engineering program.
-I started my career as a Software Developer in Test and I am continuing my career as a Backend Developer.
-I enjoy continuously learning about new technologies.
-I am actively developing with Golang and Java.
-I deeply enjoy developing with Golang.
-I am very confident in my ability to learn.
-I am interested in backend.
-I want to improve myself in these area.
+  Hi, I began my career in QA, focusing on test automation and quality assurance practices, and later transitioned into a Software Developer role.
+I have worked extensively on backend development, particularly with Golang and Java.
+I am passionate about continuous learning and staying up to date with emerging technologies.
+I aim to write clean, maintainable code and build robust, scalable systems.

   # Tech I Use